vvscode/docs/docs/mms/mm7-service/mm7-service-mm7_deliver.md

 ---
 title: MM7_Deliver
+excerpt: >-
-excerpt: 'Recieve MMS MO submitted by end users to your platform.
+  Recieve MMS MO submitted by end users to your platform.
 The message from an end user is delivered by supplying the MMS as payload of the request message.
-Read more.'
+  Read more.
 next:
   pages:
     - mm7-service-mm7_deliveryreport